SocketCluster/socketcluster/socketcluster-protocol.md

     // Value of `pingTimeout` configuration option of the server
     pingTimeout: 20000, // ms

-    // if false, server will not send `#setAuthToken` event
+    // If false, then `#removeAuthToken` event will be received immediately after
     isAuthenticated: false,

     authError: {